|

 The Simplified FAFSA Changes – The Good and The Bad

 If you have ever completed the Free Application for Federal Student Aid (FAFSA) previously, there are some welcome changes coming to the application!
-The simplified FAFSA will be significantly shorter, and the Expected Family Contribution number will be a thing of the past.
+The simplified FAFSA is significantly shorter, and the Expected Family Contribution number is now a thing of the past.
 There are a couple of changes that may not be so welcome however, especially for students whose parents are divorced, or families that have multiple students in college.
-But, no matter how you feel about them, the changes are coming, thanks to the Coronavirus Aid, Relief, and Economic Security (CARES Act).
+But, no matter how you feel about them, the changes are here.
 The FAFSA changes were originally to take effect on the 2022 FAFSA, for the 2023-2024 school year.
-Those changes have been pushed back a bit, although they will be phased in starting on October 1, 2022.
-But, the totally overhauled FAFSA should be ready to go by the 2024-25 school year.
+Many of you likely heard (or experienced firsthand) about last winter’s FAFSA fiasco, and that those promised changes were pushed back.
+But, the totally overhauled FAFSA finally rolled out in January 2024, for the 2024-25 school year.

 Here’s what you need to know.